James McAvoy biography

 It was his role as Dr. Nicholas Garrigan in The Last King of Scotland (2006) opposite Forest Whittaker that brought McAvoy the most international acclaim he'd had to date, including a BAFTA nomination and British Actor of the Year nomination from the London Critics Circle Film Awards.
 He went on to win the 2006 BAFTA Rising Star Award and the Chopard Trophy at the 2007 Cannes Film Festival as Male Revelation.

 Since then, this in-demand actor has filmed starring roles in Atonement (2007) opposite Keira Knightley (for which he received a Golden Globe nomination), Wanted (2008) with Angelina Jolie and was directed by Robert Redford in The Conspirator (2011).
-He also starred as Professor Charles Xavier in the X-Men prequel, X-Men: First Class and went on to reprise his role in X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
+He also starred as Professor Charles Xavier in the X-Men prequel, X-Men: First Class and went on to reprise his role in X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016) and Dark Phoenix (2019).

 James then played the title role in the horror drama Victor Frankenstein alongside Daniel Radcliffe in 2015.
-In 2017, James teamed up with M. Night Shyamalan for the horror thriller Split.
+In 2017, James teamed up with M. Night Shyamalan for the horror thriller Split , then reprised his role in Glass (2019).
+He also lent his voice to the animated film Sherlock Gnomes (2018).

 In his spare time, James enjoys mountain climbing.
-He lives in London with his wife, actress Anne-Marie Duff and their son, Brendan, born in 2010.
+He lives in London and has a son, Brendan, born in 2010, from his marriage to actress Anne-Marie Duff.
+In May 2016, after almost 10 years of marriage, the couple jointly decided to divorce.